 Just as we humans enjoy affection and attention through petting, so do our pets.
 When you stroke your pet, they feel good and enjoy the feeling that comes with this.
 By doing this, you are communicating love and showing attention to your pet.

 When you stroke your pet, you build a strong bond with each other.
 They will be listening to your voice and instructions.
-By stroking your pet, you are reinforcing specific behavior, and they will become calm and submissive.
+By rubbing your pet, you reinforce specific behavior, and they will become calm and submissive.
 Petting your animal is an excellent way to change negative responses from them into positive ones.